MaterializeInc/materialize/doc/developer/platform/architecture-storage.md

 2. We have access to the `persist` framework that can record evolving collections

-    The framework can accept arbitrary `Append` statements and confirm when the are durably recorded.
+    The framework accepts arbitrary `Append` statements to individual shards and confirm when and whether they are durably recorded.
-    It handles contended writes, picking at most one winner, and providing a single consistent history of updates.
+    It handles contended writes, picking at most one winner, and providing a single consistent history of updates for each shard.
+    A collection may be formed of multiple shards, which may not have the same durable frontiers.

 3. We have an evolving understanding of what should happen to our data from raw sources to `persist`.